torvalds/linux/Documentation/firmware-guide/acpi/gpio-properties.rst

 available to the driver can be used to identify the device and that is supposed to be sufficient to determine the meaning and purpose of all of the GPIO lines listed by the GpioIo()/GpioInt() resources returned by _CRS.
-In other words, the driver is supposed to know what to use the GpioIo()/GpioInt() resources for once it has identified the device.
+In other words, the driver is supposed to kyesw what to use the GpioIo()/GpioInt() resources for once it has identified the device.
 Having done that, it can simply assign names to the GPIO lines it is going to use and provide the GPIO subsystem with a mapping between those names and the ACPI GPIO resources corresponding to them.